 Here are Charlie’s tips on coping with a break up that happens over email.

-Healing From the Pain of an Email Break Up – A Man’s Perspective
+How to Heal From the Pain of an Email Break Up

 To be honest, I still want her back.
 I guess I’m still guilty of dwelling on all the positives of the relationship, but I’ve tried to force myself to remember the negatives.
 It helps occasionally, but I don’t find it a positive way to heal myself.
 I don’t like using anger in that way either.
 If you’re healing from the pain of a break up (email or otherwise), it might help to remember the bad parts of the relationship and possible get angry.
 But, use that anger effectively, such as during exercise.